rollyourown-xyz/ryo-website-content/content/collaborate/working_with_git/what_is_git/index.md

 As [described above](#primary-and-mirror-repositories), we follow a different approach and [host our primary repositories ourselves](https://git.rollyourown.xyz), with _mirrors_ [on Codeberg](https://codeberg.org/rollyourown-xyz) and [on GitHub](https://github.com/rollyourown-xyz).

-Issues and Pull Requests from the community are managed on the respective hosting service, as these are the fora where collaborators already have their account.
+Issues and Pull Requests from the community are managed on the respective hosting service, as these are the places where collaborators already have their account.
 This means that the merging workflow involves an interaction between our own repositories and the mirror repositories.
 This is made possible by the distributed nature of Git.

 {{< more "secondary">}}